tidepool-org/blip/src/utils/README.md

 ## JavaScript utilities

 This directory contains pure JavaScript utilities for data munging, datetime manipulation, and data display formatting.
-This document describes
+This document describes our coding standards for these utilities.

 ### use of ES6 `import` and `export`